jinghuazhao/FM-pipeline/README.md

 GCTA | joint/conditional analysis | .sumstats, reference data | association results | Yang, et al. (2012)
 fgwas | functional GWAS | | | Pickrell (2014)

+However, you can optionally use only a subset of these for a particular analysis.

 ## INSTALLATION

 On many occasions, the pipeline takes advantage of the [GNU parallel](http://www.gnu.org/software/parallel/).